 Steve Kaufman’s email for inquiries: email@example.com

-Currently a solo general practice lawyer at Peck Law Office, P.A., Toni’s mission is to meet the legal needs of the community.
+Currently a general practice lawyer at Henderson, Franklin, Starnes & Holt, P.A., Toni’s mission is to meet the legal needs of the community.
 She is committed to public service through acceptance of pro bono cases, self-represented litigant assistance and presentations in area schools.
 Prior to her election to the CHS Board of Directors in 2017, Toni served as pro bono counsel to CHS.
 Toni received her bachelor’s degree from the University of North Dakota and her law degree from the University of St. Thomas in Minneapolis, MN, and she is licensed to practice law in both Florida and Minnesota.

-In her spare time she enjoys spending time with her family and her 3 girls at home.
-Her 3 girls being Jack Russell’s are named Happy, Deetdeet, and Mavis with Happy being the oldest at 17 years old.
+In her spare time, she enjoys spending time with her family and her 3 girls at home.
+Her 3 girls being Jack Russell’s are named Happy, Deetdeet, and Mavis with Happy being the oldest at 18 years old.

-She also comes with a love for her community serving on the Swamp Cabbage Board as the Secretary and previously serving as the LaBelle Cattlewomen’s Vice President.
+She also comes with a love for her community previously serving on the Swamp Cabbage Board as the Treasurer and previously serving as the LaBelle Cattlewomen’s Vice President.

 Toddy attended John Carroll University, where she earned her Bachelor and Master’s Degrees in English literature.

 Her first career was in fundraising and grant writing; before she transitioned to her true calling – training dogs.

 Toddy owns a dog training business.
 She loves working with shelter dogs to find them a forever home.
 Under her guidance, many of these dogs go on to do therapy work in our community.

 Toddy is married to her high school sweetheart, Brian.
 They have 3 adopted dogs who are their pride and joy.

 Toddy began volunteering for CHS in 2017; and was instantly hooked.
 She is very proud to be a member of the Board of Directors.